 Categorical E exclusion Declaration

 Procedure Proponent: Title: Organization: Date:/

 Procedure Request Description:

-Declaration of Exclusion: The FAA has reviewed the above referenced proposed action and it has been determined, by the undersigned, to be categorically excluded from further environmental documentation according to FAA Order 1050.1, "Environmental Impacts: Policies and Procedures."
-The implementation of this action will not result in any extraordinary circumstances in accordance with FAA Order 1050.1.
-Basis for this Determination: This review was conducted in accordance with policies and procedures in Department of Transportation Order 5610.1, "Procedures for Considering Environmental Impacts" and FAA Order 1050.1.
-The applicable categorical exclusion(s) is/are:
+Declaration of Exclusion: The FAA has reviewed the abdetermined, by the undersigned, to be categorically excaccording to FAA Order 1050.1, "Environmental Impact of this action will not result in any extraordinary circums Basis for this Determination: This review was conducted Department of Transportation Order 5610.1, "Procedure FAA Order 1050.1.
+The applicable categorical exclusion(s) is/are: eluded from further environmental documentation is: Policies and Procedures."
+The implementation tances in accordance with FAA Order 1050.1.

 Recommended by:

 Name - Title of Facility Manager

 Concurrence/Reviewed By: Date://

 Title:

 The above flight procedure has been developed within the accepted parameters.

 Title: Date:/

 Approved by: Date:/

 Title: